phorton1/Arduino-theClock3/docs/build.md

 and **[Trouble Shooting Guide](trouble.md)** on subsquent pages.

 ## Bill of Materials

+It is probably best to try to gather as many of the materials and parts before starting to build the clock.
+Tberefore in this section I detail a list of the materials and parts that are needed to build one of these.

 The clock is made mostly of 3/16" and 1/8" plywood which I measured as 4.8mm and 3.175mm thick, respectively.
 You can probably swap 5mm plywood for 3/16" with no design changes.